Automattic/jetpack/projects/plugins/publicize/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Reach plugin
+Jetpack Publicize plugin

 == Description ==

-Jetpack Reach makes it easy to share your site’s posts on several social media networks automatically when you publish a new post
+Jetpack Publicize makes it easy to share your site’s posts on several social media networks automatically when you publish a new post

 == Installation ==